dimitri/pgloader/pgloader.1.md

     The supported guards are:

+	  - *when unsigned*

+	    The casting rule is only applied against MySQL columns of the source type that have the keyword *unsigned* in their data type definition.

+        Example of a casting rule using a *unsigned* guard:

+            type smallint when unsigned to integer drop typemod

 	  - *when default 'value'*

 	    The casting rule is only applied against MySQL columns of the source